-Gmail: On the web, you can choose a dark theme by clicking the settings gear in the corner and heading to Themes.
-The Dark and Terminal themes are good options, though your emails will still appear on a white background when you open them.
-Sadly, there is no dark mode for the mobile apps just yet.
+On the web, you can choose a dark theme by clicking the settings gear in the upper right corner, clicking on See all settings, and heading to Themes.
+There, click Set theme, and in the pop-up window scroll down to the color themes and choose Dark (it’s a black rectangle).
+Keep in mind that your emails will still appear on a white background when you open them.

-YouTube: YouTube gets a gold star for its Dark Mode feature, which is available on both the web and its mobile apps.
-On the web, just click your profile image in the upper-right corner and click the Dark Theme option.
-On the mobile app, open “Apps Settings” from your profile picture.
-On iOS, the option should be right there, while on Android it’ll be under the “General” sub-menu.
+YouTube gets a gold star for its dark mode feature, which is available on both the web and its mobile apps.
+On the web, just click your profile image in the upper right corner and choose Appearance.
+There, you’ll have the option to turn on Dark theme or Use device theme.

-Reddit: If you’re a heavy Reddit user, you can enable its dark mode on the web by clicking your username and toggling Night Mode on.
-If you’re using the mobile app, you’ll find this mode on the main Settings page, though you can also use third-party Reddit apps like Narwhal or Reddit Is Fun, which contain lots of useful features and their own dark modes.
+You can use Reddit in dark mode on the web by clicking your username and toggling Dark Mode on.
+If you’re in the mobile app, tap your avatar, then Settings and scroll to the Dark Mode heading to mess around with the toggle switches and options there.
+You can also use third-party Reddit apps like Narwhal or Reddit Is Fun, which contain lots of useful features and their own dark modes.

-Nintendo Switch: Navigate to the Switch’s System Settings from the main menu, then head to Themes and turn the Basic Black option on.
+Navigate to the Switch’s System Settings from the home screen, then head to Themes and turn the Basic Black option on.

-Everywhere Else: You’re probably starting to get the idea.
-If you have a favorite app not listed here, check its settings and see if it supports a dark mode.
-Plenty do, including Wikipedia, Instapaper, Pocket, IMDB, Waze, countless weather apps, and more.
-Dark websites are a bit rarer, but some browser extensions (like Dark Mode or Dark Theme for Chrome) can alter many of the websites you visit.
+You’re probably starting to get the idea.
+If you have a favorite app not listed here, check its settings to see if it supports a dark mode.
+Plenty do, including Wikipedia, Instagram, Pocket, IMDb, Waze, Google Maps, countless weather apps, and more.
+Dark websites are a bit rarer, but some browser extensions (like Dark Mode for Chrome) can alter many of them for you.